On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Implementation

 \subsection{Order determination: estimating $d$}

-So far, the development of OPCG and MADE assumed that $d$, the dimension of $\SS_{E(Y|X)}$, is known.
+So far, in the development of OPCG and M-MADE, we have assumed that $d$, the dimension of $\SS_{E(Y|X)}$, is known.
 In practice, we need to estimate $d$ in order to construct a basis for $\SS_{E(Y|X)}$.
-An advantage of OPCG is that we can appeal to contemporary methods based on the variation of eigenvalues and eigenvectors.
-In particular, we can estimate $d$ for OPCG using either the Ladle plot or the Predictor Augmentation method \citep{luo2016combining, luo2020order}.
-The Ladle estimator bootstraps $\hat \Lambda_n$ and combines information extracted from the bootstrap variation in the eigenvectors and eigenvalues.
-The Predictor Augmentation estimator augments the predictors with irrelevant noisy components, and combines information extracted from the observed variation in the eigenvectors and eigenvalues of $\hat \Lambda_n$.
+An advantage of OPCG is that we can apply the recently developed order determination methods based on eigenvalues and the variation of eigenvectors, such as the Ladle estimator or the Predictor Augmentation method \citep{luo2016combining, luo2020order}.

-Since MADE estimates $\b$ directly without the use of eigenvalues and eigenvectors, the Ladle plot and Predictor Augmentation methods are not applicable.
-To estimate the dimension $d$ in the context of MADE, we can use a cross-validation approach similar to OPG and MAVE \cite{xia2002adaptive}, a k-fold version of which is outlined for scalar $Y$ by \cite{adragni2018minimum}.
+Since M-MADE estimates $\b$ directly without use of eigenvalues and eigenvectors, the Ladle plot and Predictor Augmentation methods are not applicable.
+To estimate the dimension $d$ in the context of M-MADE, we can use a cross-validation approach similar to OPG and MAVE \cite{xia2002adaptive}.
+A $k$-fold cross-validation for determining $d$ is outlined for scalar $Y$ by \cite{adragni2018minimum}.